Compartment syndrome is a condition in which there is an increased pressure within a limited space which compromises tissue circulation and function.

 Leg, forearm, wrist, and hand and foot are most commonly affected by compartment syndrome.

-The extremities are made up of intra and extra compartmental spaces formed by fascial attachements to the bone.
+The extremities are made up of intra and extra compartmental spaces formed by fascial attachments to the bone.
 Each compartment contains muscles, nerves, and arteries enclosed by fascia.

 The gluteal region is made up of three compartments: tensor fascia lata, gluteus medius and minimus, and gluteus maximus.